department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-POA/research-design/21-22-interview-conversation-guide.md

   - Please explain how you would complete this step?
   - Can you verbalize some of your thoughts about the Privacy Act text?

+- VA Number
+  - Do you know your VA number?
+  - How would you prefere to look up the number?
 - Search for Representative
   - Please give me your thoughts about this step?
   - Please explain how you would complete this step?
-  - Please give me a few ways you would search for a Veteran?
+  - Please give me a few ways you would search for a Represenative?
-  - Did you know which attorney or VSO you wanted representing you before you began filling out the Power of Attorney form?
+  - Did you know which attorney/VSO you wanted representing you before you began filling out the Power of Attorney form?

 - Representative Table
   - Please give me your thoughts on this table?
   - Please explain how you would select a representative from the table?
-  - Is there additional information, outside of what's contained in this table, that you would need to choose a representative?
+  - Is there additional information you would need inorder to choise a representative?
   - Can you please rank the table headers from most important to least important?
+Why?

 ## Legal Understanding - 10 minutes
 - What are your thoughts on the length of this form?
 - What method did you use to complete this form (paper vs technology)?
-- Did anyone assist you in filling out this form or were there any areas where you needed assistance filling out this form?
+- Were there any areas where you needed assistance filling out this form?
 - If you did require assistance, whom did you contact for help and what actions did that person take to assist you?
+- In your opinion, how would you expect to find this feature on the website?

 ## Payment History - 15 minutes
 We are going to change gears a bit and look at a different part of eBenefits.